bonds/openbsd_on_a_macbookair51/README.md

 ## Notes

 * This guide will soon be out of date.
 OpenBSD is a moving target.
 Sorry.
+* The OpenBSD devs do not come here.
+This is not an official anything.
+You (the reader) and I are probably the only ones looking at this.
+That is to say, don't file bugs here in the hope someone will notice and/or do something about them.
+In fact, probably best not to file bugs here in general, let me do it. ;)
+* I am an OpenBSD newb.
+I'm just stumbling along, piecing together what I can through trial, error, Googling, and asking questions.
+I don't know the OpenBSD innards at all.
+Take all this with a grain of salt.
 * Different Macbook Air models require different steps.
 Starting with the MacbookAir6,1 or later you shoudln't even try unless you're an OpenBSD developer trying to hack on the kernel.

 ## Why